- American Physical Society Sites

 - Become a Member

-Award Amounts and Conditions:
+Award Amount and Conditions:

-Applications are submitted online and should include the following items:
+Applications should include the following items:

 Nominees and award and office holders are expected to meet standards of professional conduct and integrity as described in the APS Ethics Guidelines.
 Violations of these standards may disqualify people from consideration or lead to revocation of honors or removal from office.